shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 ---

-## Run
+## Install

-Click **Run** to process and install your selected games.
+Click **Run**.

 After completion:

 1. Refresh your SMB share if necessary.
 2. Launch Open PS2 Loader.
 3. Enable the **APPS** page.
-4. Launch your PlayStation 1 games.
+4. Launch your PS1 games.

 ---

 ## Download Missing ART / CFG

-The SMB tab includes **ART/CFG buttons** that allow you to download missing artwork and CFG files.
+The **ART/CFG** buttons can be used to download missing artwork and CFG files after installation.

-If some files could not be downloaded during the initial installation because the download server was temporarily unavailable, you can return later and use the **ART/CFG buttons** to download the missing files.
+If the download server was unavailable during the initial installation, you can simply use the corresponding **ART/CFG** button later when the server becomes available.

-There is no need to reconvert or reinstall the games.
+There is no need to reconvert or reinstall your games.

 ---